- GENDER PARITY: THE ROLE OF WOMEN IN PHILANTHROPIC DECISION MAKING

 CANOEING

 Explore a 110-acre lake in a canoe.
-Instructors will teach proper canoeing techniques, several paddling strokes and canoe safety.
+Bradford Woods instructors will teach proper canoeing techniques, several paddling strokes and canoe safety.
 Once participants learn the basics, they will be able to practice them on Bradford Woods’ calm and relaxing lake.

 CHARCUTERIE BOARDS